 Then, there was an evolution in design.
 Companies started producing products that were different—even attractive.
 Laptops started introducing exotic materials and desktops came in varying shapes and colors.
 Then something very strange happened.

-At the same time however, PC gaming was growing.
 Gamers demanded more hardware, more performance, and were quick to show their pride on the PC's resilience, especially versus consoles, which suffer from being spec-locked for years.
 There was a surge of interest from manufacturers to go all-in to PC gaming.
 And then, things started looking ugly.

 These days, anything that doesn't have outrageous design language isn't called a gaming product.
 And anything that is called a gaming product somehow seems to look ridiculous.
 But a picture speaks a thousand words: